3 Material Accounting Policies

 3.1 Presentation and disclosure of standalone financial statement

-All assets and liabilities have been classified as current and non-current as per Company's normal operating cycle and other criteria set out in the division II of Schedule III of the Companies Act, 2013 for a Company whose financial statements are made in compliance with the Companies (India Accounting Standards) Rules, 2015.
+All assets and liabilities have been classified as current or non-current in accordance with the Company’s normal operating cycle and the criteria set out in Division II of Schedule III to the Companies Act, 2013, applicable to companies preparing financial statements under the Companies (Indian Accounting Standards) Rules, 2015.

 3.2 Revenue recognition